 - Recheck your hearing- If you’ve been using your hearing aids for a while and the sound quality changes, it may be time to have your hearing rechecked to see if your needs have changed.

 Sometimes hearing aids emit a whistling or squealing sound, especially when something is rubbed against them.
 This sound is essentially the amplification of their own operating sounds and can be startling and uncomfortable.
 Here are a few tips to avoid this unnecessary disturbance.

-- Don’t turn it on until it’s in- The friction of handling your device can create this unpleasant sound, so leave it turned off until it’s in your ear.
-Other items like scarves or clothing can also rub against the device and create feedback, so adjust any accessories near the device.
+- Please don’t turn it on until it’s in- The friction of handling your device can create this unpleasant sound, so leave it turned off until it’s in your ear.
+Other items like scarves or clothing can also rub against the device and create feedback, adjusting any accessories near the device.